ReemAlsadiq/pdsnd_github/README.md

 bikeshare.py

 ### Credits
-For this project I would like the team behind the pdsnd at Udacity for teaching and assisting me through this journey :)
+I would like to thank the team behind the pdsnd at Udacity for teaching and assisting me through this journey :)